E-Holt/t1a3/README.md

 - I used Trello to keep track and what I was working on and what needed to be done by a certain date.
 The Trello board can be found here [Trello board](https://trello.com/b/iTM13wmX/t1a3-board)
     ![Trello board](./docs/trello_board.png)

-- outlines how each feature will be implemented and a checklist of tasks for each feature
-- prioritise the implementation of different features, or checklist items within a feature
-- provide a deadline, duration or other time indicator for each feature or checklist/checklist-item
 ### Menu feature
 - The menu feature was one of the first I worked on as I used similar code to a tutorial we had done.
 I had to learn how to use the os library import to use the system module within the menu feature.
 I had all of my featured due on 14/07 to allow testing time before presenting on 15/07.
 This is the checklist I used for the menu feature.
     - List menu options